cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 _Maybe I should learn how to be a stuntman next?_

-I had to fully exercise the nascent leadership skills I developed way back when I was teaching.
+<span id="udacity-feedback" />I had to fully exercise the nascent leadership
+skills I developed way back when I was teaching.
 Organization, communication, and a clearly articulated shared team vision were essential for every class.
 I was pleased that one of my managers remembered that I was a "Direct, Solid Communicator" when asked about my strengths all these years later.
-They also hit on my attitude about
-collaboration: "Great teammate, always was a team player."
+They also hit on my attitude about collaboration: "Great teammate, always was a team player."

 I enjoyed building productive working relationships with people from all kinds of backgrounds.
 This was a startup too, so there was a constant looming pressure